Posts for: #Blog

 How I helped a company to avoid paying $100k on Aurora RDS

-Late in 2023, AWS informed our Aurora servers needed to be migrated due to the deprecation of the MySQL Community major version 5.7 and it was recommended to migrate to major version 8.0.
+Late in 2023, AWS informed us that our Aurora servers needed to be migrated due to the deprecation of MySQL Community major version 5.7, recommending a migration to major version 8.0.

 [!cite] AWS Announcement

-[!note] Check how companies are not aware of this costs and how this could be impacting your billing: AWS Billing spike due to RDS Extended Support
+[!note] Check how companies are unaware of these costs and how this could be impacting your billing: AWS Billing spike due to RDS Extended Support

 AWS RDS Extended Support Cost Image

-That day during our stand up the Scrum Master and the CTO assigned to me the task to evaluate the impact of this notification and inmediately I raise my concern about the costs the company will have to pay if we meet the deadline.
-In the beginning this didn’t see like too much - $0.1 per VCPU -, and I decided to invest that day in putting together all the numbers to make sure we all understand the impact of this notification.
+That day during our stand-up meeting, the Scrum Master and the CTO assigned me the task of evaluating the impact of this notification.
+I immediately raised my concern about the costs the company would incur if we didn’t meet the deadline.
+Initially, it didn’t seem like much - $0.1 per VCPU -, so I decided to invest that day in compiling all the numbers to ensure everyone understood the impact of this notification.

 Read more →